-The Company's \$26 million in equity capital has been funded by 288 investors with an average of approximately \$100,000 each.
+As of April 2018, the Company's \$26 million in equity capital has been funded by 288 investors with an average of approximately \$100,000 each.
 The result is a broad base of predominately individual investors who own only a small portion of the Company's outstanding shares.
-The lack of any dominant shareholder means all the Company's equity investors have the opportunity to be influential in the strategy, growth and stability of the organization long-term - no single shareholder can force certain corporate actions.
-More on the Company's governance, including the shareholder-elected Board, can be found in Members of "Iroquois Valley REIT'S Board of Directors."
+The lack of any dominant stockholder means all the Company's equity investors have the opportunity to be influential in the strategy, growth and stability of the organization long-term - no single stockholder can force certain corporate actions.
+More on the Company's governance can be found in "Officers and Key Personnel" and "Iroquois Valley LLC'S Board of Managers" sections of this Memorandum.

-Committed Shareholders
+Committed Stockholders

-The Company requires a seven-year hold-period (before redemption rights accrue) for equity capital, a provision specifically designed to offer farmers the land security they are seeking from an outside financial partner.
-Embedded in this lock up is the Company's shareholders' willingness to share risk with the farmers on the ground.
-By committing their capital for the long-term, shareholders ensure farmers have sufficient time to build successful operations based on soil health.
-Moreover, the hold period allows the Company sufficient time to raise new investor capital to provide liquidity for the investors seeking an exit after the lock-up.
+Iroquois Valley REIT requires a seven-year hold-period (before redemption rights accrue) for equity capital, a provision specifically designed to offer farmers the land security they are seeking from an outside financial partner.
+Embedded in this lock up is the Company's stockholders' willingness to share risk with the farmers on the ground.
+By committing their capital for the long-term, stockholders ensure farmers have sufficient time to build successful operations based on soil health.

 The foundation of the Company's investor base is the "family investor."
 These capital providers make up 85% of the Company's total equity capital and include accounts held by individuals, jointly held accounts, IRAs and Revocable Trusts.
 The management team likes to highlight that these investors are "Families Supporting Family Farmers."
-It should be further noted that both IRAs and Revocable Trust are long-term holding vehicles.
+It should be further noted that both IRAs and Revocable Trusts are long-term holding vehicles.
 IRAs are meant to be held until retirement and Revocable Trusts are frequently part of estate transfer planning.
 These types of investment vehicles fit well with the long-term commitment needed by the farmers.
+This long-term equity capital provides support for the shorter-term note investments.